A common question we’re asked by business owners entering the digital space – how much does a website cost?

 CMS

-Wondering what this section is doing in a blog post about website costing?
+Wondering what this section is doing in a blog post about the cost of a website?

 A content management system (CMS) is a platform that enables you to create, edit, publish, and manage digital content.
 By providing a central repository for your content, the CMS makes it easy to keep track of all your digital assets in one place.

-While talking about how much a website costs, we have to factor in the cost of CMS.
+To answer the question: how much does a website cost? we have to factor in the cost of CMS.

-There are many different types of CMSes available, ranging from simple applications that allow users to create and edit text-based web pages to complex enterprise-level systems that can be used to manage thousands of pieces of digital content.
+There are many different types of CMSes available.
+Some are simple applications that allow users to create and edit text-based web pages.
+Others are complex enterprise-level systems that can be used to manage thousands of pieces of digital content.

-Here are some popular CMSes and their pricing models:
+Here are some popular CMSes and their website pricing models:

 CMS